RapidAML Team

 A Transaction Monitoring Analyst’s role is extremely critical when it comes to safeguarding a regulated entity’s infrastructure from being misused by ML, FT, and PF actors.
 A transaction monitoring analyst tasked with transaction monitoring responsibilities of a regulated entity must be adequately skilled, qualified, and experienced enough to navigate through various factors such as identification, investigation, escalation, communication, and regulatory reporting of suspicious transactions.
 With the help of internal alert systems, be it manual or software-based, by enhancing their efficiency through scenario development, scenario logic validation, re-tuning and testing of alert systems, which could either be rule-based, threshold-based, or a combination of both or be based on machine learning capabilities.

-The human intervention of transaction monitoring analysts is essential to derive optimum output from automated transaction monitoring systems as the critical thinking capabilities of human element are necessary to ensure the accuracy as well as relevance of alerts generated.
+The human intervention of transaction monitoring analysts is essential to derive optimum output from automated transaction monitoring systems, including platforms like RapidAML, as the critical thinking capabilities of the human element are necessary to ensure the accuracy as well as relevance of alerts generated.

 Dipali is an Associate member of ICSI and has a Bachelor’s in Commerce and a General Law degree.